microspectrometer/dev-kit-2020/README.md

 - check hardware connection: `;mkp`
     - Expect device signature is `0x1E950F`
     - Expect fuse settings are `EXTENDED 0xFF, HIGH 0xD9, LOW 0xF7`
+    - [ ] to do: program fuses from Vim
+        - off the shelf, LOW is 0x62
+        - for now just go into AtmelStudio to set the LOW to 0xF7
 - check build recipe: `;mna`
     - Expect build output is `simBrd.elf` if programming the `simBrd` MCU
 - build and check size: `;mka`